 Recommend local rule changes governing the use of the golf course.

 Recommend changes to the dress code.

+Develop and maintain the Committee’s long-term plan.
+This plan is due to the Strategic Planning Committee on or before the first business day of September each year.

 This Committee consists with at least four (4) members and a Chair and shall include the current Men’s Club President, Ladies Club Captain and a representative from the Activities Committee and Marketing Committee.
 It meets as required but at least once per month during April through October.